withastro/astro/.changeset/yellow-ducks-greet.md

 "@astrojs/db": patch
 ---

-Added github-slugger as a direct dependency of the db package
+Added github-slugger as a direct dependency